 |20.||20a.
 Provides factual basis for all claims by citing adequate examples, previous literature and/or statistically significant results.|

 |21.||21a.
 Cites and explains data and methods accurately to develop the argument.|

 |22.||22a.
 Integrates and cites relevant figures, tables and/or charts to support the argument.|

 For its first-edition Writing Plan, the department identified several key activities involving curricular, programmatic, and pedagogical features: (1) re-examining the current structure, purpose, and design for the capstone project; (2) extending the curricular mapping and analysis that began during the WEC-facilitated faculty meetings; (3) providing a Fall 2019 Orientation Week that brought together the faculty, P&A, and graduate instructors to discuss ways critical reasoning is relayed through writing instruction; (4) conducting two faculty workshops on “Designing Effective Writing Assignments” and “Utilizing Writing Strategies, Prewriting and Scaffolding.”

-For its second-edition Writing Plan, approved by the Campus Writing Board in Summer 2020, GNSD is focusing on the following core activities in AY 2020–2022: (1) implementing the changes made to the capstone seminar; (2) establishing a cohort of writing-intensive instructors who will meet twice a semester to consider ways to integrate more explicit writing instruction into courses; (3) supporting the Russian and Less Commonly Taught Languages (LCTL) programs by articulating program-specific learning outcomes; (4) conducting departmental workshops focused on writing-related matters once a semester.
+For its second-edition Writing Plan, approved by the Campus Writing Board in Summer 2020, GNSD is focusing on the following core activities in AY 2020–2022: (1) implementing the changes made to the capstone seminar and hosting an annual capstone presentation event in person or via Zoom; (2) establishing a cohort of writing-intensive instructors who will meet twice a semester to consider ways to integrate more explicit writing instruction into courses; (3) developing a departmental-wide WEC Canvas site that includes mini-lessons and other writing resources; (4) conducting departmental workshops focused on writing-related matters once a semester.